 1) We study tech.
 We will study your industry, figure out your business, your products at a macro CXO level, and your competition.
 When we work with you, you can be sure our principal strategists will study your technology in detail so that we can pitch effectively to the media at the CXO level.
 We love all tech, whether it be infocomm or cybersecurity, aviation, biochemistry or medicine.

 2) We are tech practitioners.
 We are hands-on.
 We know coding from web to apps.
 We are sysadmins (servers, web and security).
-Our principal techie Seamus has been a coder since the 1970s (BASIC, Cobol and Fortran, and thereafter all the gamut of web languages), and have done graduate-level biochem research.
+Our principal techie Seamus has been a coder since the 1970s (BASIC, Cobol and Fortran, and thereafter all the gamut of web languages), have done graduate-level biochem research, and designed UNIX server-based analysis systems and also email security servers.
 If you are a tech company, you can be sure we will speak the same language.
 We don’t have “account executives” here.

 3) We articulate tech.
 We are advocates and evangelists of technology, whether in the media or on stage speaking to thousands.
 If you talk to our principal strategists, whether on cybersecurity, enterprise networking, programming, business rules, digital video, image optimization, SEO/SEM, we can talk to you like colleagues.
 Seamus has been an Apple Mac evangelist in the 1980s.
 He has spoken at cybersecurity, industry and even aviation events as a keynote speaker, and frequently as a broadcast journalist/commentator.